OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Relay-Expansion.md

 ### The Hardware

-The Relay Expansion comes with 2 electromagnetic relays with screw terminals.
+The Relay Expansion comes with two electromagnetic relays with screw terminals.

 #### Connecting to a Dock